jon-heard/obsidian-inline-scripts/README.md

 ***

 ## Release notes

+## 0.17.0
+- feature - Each shortcut now has an "About" string, to store a short documentation on the shortcut.
+- feature - A robust help system is now available, built around the shortcut "About" string.
+- feature - shortcut-files are now parsed properly when they have a metadata frontmatter section.
+- feature - Dfc now ALWAYS refreshes shortcuts when shortcut-file is modified.
+Dev-mode causes refresh on sfile touch.
+- feature - shortcut-files can now contain shutdown scripts: shortcuts run when shortcut-file is removed, or plugin is disabled.
+- feature - A new function is available to shortcuts: print(message) shows message in popup and console, then returns the message.
+- feature - If a setup script returns true, the shortcut-file's shortcuts are not loaded into the system.
+- feature - Feature to allow adding callbacks for when an expansion occurs
+- feature - "Import Library" now always maintains the order of library shortcut-files when imported into the shortcut-files list.
+- refactor - the "getExpansion()" function, runnable from shortcuts, is now "expand()".

 ## 0.16.14
 - polish - added pre-release test: a text file with steps to test ALL features of TEJS.